kali-mx/BlogContent/LLMNR_POISONING.md

 <img width="774" alt="Screen Shot 2022-08-27 at 11 35 15 PM" src="https://user-images.githubusercontent.com/76034874/187061044-179203b6-b3e3-486d-8e2f-0878766945c7.png">

 ### Now we can copy-pasta the entire hash in a file on our attack machine via `nano hash.txt`
-### using hashcat, we can attempt to crack this hash by running it against rockyou.txt for this demo.
+### using hashcat, we can attempt to crack this hash by running it against rockyou.txt.
 In the real world, if this fails, we would use a more custom, bigger wordlist to make sure our weak password test is current and thorough.
 syntax: `hashcat -O -m 5600 hash /usr/share/wordlists/rockyou.txt`
 ![image](https://user-images.githubusercontent.com/76034874/186996929-a065c526-cf10-44ad-900e-7f4d5cfa1253.png)